EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: Experiments

 \subsection{More Analysis on Cross-Domain Gap}

-In Section~\ref{sec:main_result}, we demonstrate that domain gaps significantly contribute to the overall low performance.
-To further investigate this effect and highlight its unique presence in EgoCross, we compare model results on our benchmark and EgoSchema~\cite{mangalam2023egoschema}, a typical daily-life egocentric dataset featuring common activities like cooking and cleaning.
+In Sec.~\ref{sec:main_result}, we demonstrate that domain gaps significantly contribute to the overall low performance.
+To further investigate this effect and highlight its unique presence in EgoCross, we compare model performance between our benchmark and EgoSchema~\cite{mangalam2023egoschema}, a typical daily-life egocentric dataset featuring common activities like cooking and cleaning.
+To ensure a comparison across analogous QA types, we devise a semi-automated QA type categorization process to align EgoSchema's QA pairs with our tasks.
+The detailed procedure is provided in the Appendix.
+Based on these aligned QA pairs, we evaluate Qwen2.5-VL, which achieves the best results among open-source MLLMs, on tasks from both EgoSchema (in-domain) and EgoCross (cross-domain) using the CloseQA protocol.

-Results in Figure~\ref{fig:cross_domain_comparison} reveal a consistent and significant performance drop across all comparable QA types.
+Results in Fig.~\ref{fig:cross_domain_comparison} reveal a consistent and significant performance drop across all comparable QA types.
 For instance, performance on \textit{action temporal localization} drops from an impressive 92.31\% on in-domain EgoSchema to just 34.13\% on the novel domains of surgery, industry, and extreme sports in EgoCross.
 Similarly, \textit{next action prediction} accuracy falls from 85.71\% to 37.50\%.
 The overall accuracy also drops from 73.58\% to 43.14\%, quantifying the substantial penalty incurred by the domain shift.
+This task-level analysis reinforces our core finding: despite strong results on existing egocentric benchmarks, current MLLMs lack robustness when applied to unseen, domain-specific settings, a limitation largely overlooked in prior work.